flyteorg/flyte/flyteidl/protos/docs/admin/admin.rst

 ------------------------------------------------------------------

 Defines a set of custom matching attributes which defines resource defaults for a project and domain.
-For more info on matchable attributes, see - :ref:`ref_flyteidl/admin/matchable_resource.proto`.
+For more info on matchable attributes, see :ref:`ref_flyteidl.admin.MatchableAttributesConfiguration`